COALAIP/specs/ascribe-features/Readme.md

 - Consignment History
     - Shows when edition consigned under a contract (contract link provided)
 - Certificate of Authenticity
-    - Asynch creation of certificates
+    - Asynch creation of certificates on first visit
     - Preview in browser
     - Downloadable as PDF
     - Verification of COA crypto signature on extra "verify" page